Supply Chain Advice Pack: Sustainable Procurement

 - Consumers – Transactional: reacting only to traditional consumer needs of cost/time/quality.

-to new positions, which are:
+To new positions, which are:

 - Regulation – Proactive: maximising sustainability investments.